starknet-io/starknet.js/www/docs/guides/automatic_cairo_ABI_parsing.md

 ## Usage

-First, you need to wrap your ABI in a array and export it as a `const`.
+First, you need to wrap your ABI in an array and export it as a `const`.

 Example: